nacx/circus/README.md

 them as usual invoking make:

     make

+This will generate the `circus` binary in the `src` directory, and the `circus-test` one in the `src/test` directory.
+If you want, you can also customize the name of the binary by setting the `name` parameter when invoking make:

+    make name=<binary name>

 This will compile the Circus source code, run all the unit tests and finally build the entire application if all tests passed.